-- 1. Position the mast at 140°-158° prior to swinging the upperworks. - 2.
+- Position the live mast and self-erect cylinder above the crawler. - 4.
 Install chain slings (7) from the crawler frames to the crawler shoes to prevent excessive crawler track sag.

 NOTE: Some sag must be allowed to prevent interference between the carbody and crawler pads.